Esther Chapter Four

 For Such A Time As This

-In our study of Esther chapter four, we will see how God has a plan for the life of each of His children.
+In our study of Esther chapter four, we will see how God has a plan for the life of each of his children.
 We will also see how our following that plan may have larger consequences than we think.

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.